 How Much Arginine Is Needed Daily?

-There is no recommended daily amount established for arginine because the human body normally makes enough.
+There is no recommended daily amount established for arginine, because the human body normally makes enough.
+Before taking it, discuss the risks and benefits with your doctor.